An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 (b) institutional disputes;

-7.3 Parity operates as a condition of legality, not discretion.
+7.3 Parity operates as a condition of legality.

 8. Integrity Safeguards

-8.3 Partial replication without full architecture fails the parity test.
+8.3 Partial replication without full architecture fails the parity standard.

 9. Closing Statement